lgrn/lgrn.github.io/content/p/trusted-gpg.md

 Final notes:

-- Remember that any repo can still update any package.
+- Remember that any repo can still publish updates for **any package**.
 To avoid this,
   see:
   "[Prevent/selective installation from a third-party repository](https://wiki.debian.org/AptConfiguration#Prevent.2Fselective_installation_from_a_third-party_repository)"